jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 - The **observable is the unknown** posterior, to which **conditionally dependent on the defined priors** beliefs, to which such **priors are updated to "fit" the observable** when new observable data arrive throughout time (hence variable t).

 The main **philosophy** behind Bayesian Statistics is that:
-> Our understanding of the **reality** we are trying to model through time, to predict its future values, **is never static & objective, but rather dynamic & conditionally sensitive to initial condition** (related with *chaos theory*, which we will save this for another post).
+> Our understanding of the **reality** we are trying to model through time, to predict its future values, **is never static & objective, but rather dynamic & conditionally sensitive to initial conditions** (related with *chaos theory*, which we will save this for another post).
 Going Bayesian means we are accepting that **we will never know the full picture of reality completely**, and that **we can only infer from the data we collected so far of such reality to forecast its future values/states under compounded uncertainties**, as per defining all parameters & functions of our entire model hierarchically as distributions.
-This is much more superior than point estimates in classical models, even in Deep Machine Learning models, as it reflects much more on our reality & the mathematical logic in the prediction process of its future.
+This is much more superior than point estimates in classical models, even in Deep Machine Learning models, as it reflects much more on our actual reality & the quantifiable uncertainties in the prediction process of its future.

 # 3. The Mathematics behind FBProphet

 > **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation based on my personal understanding of fbprophet's GLM.
-If you want to check out the original published paper, click [here](https://peerj.com/preprints/3190/).
+If you want to check out the original published paper, click [**here**](https://peerj.com/preprints/3190/).

 ---
 Starting with the model's overarching formula: